-5.1.1 Grants operating (\$6.49 million increase)
+5.1.1 Grants operating (\$5.83 million increase)

 Operating grants include all monies received from State and Federal sources for the purposes of funding the delivery of Council's services to ratepayers.
-Overall, the level of operating grants is projected to decrease by 40 per cent or \$6.49 million compared to 2015/2016.
+Overall, the level of operating grants is projected to increase by 34 per cent or \$5.83 million compared to 2015/2016.
 A list of operating grants by type and source, classified into recurrent and non-recurrent, is included below.